 C – Provincial Parks

-Carmanah Walbran PP: Located near Port Renfrew, this 16,365-hectare protected area is home to some of the world’s largest and oldest trees.
+Carmanah Walbran PP is near Port Renfrew.
+This 16,365-hectare protected area is home to some of the world’s largest and oldest trees.
 Boardwalks, viewing platforms and rugged trails take you to all the highlights.
 Road access to this remote park is extremely rough and follows a series of logging roads.

-Chemainus River PP: Located near Duncan, this 119-hectare park is cooperatively managed by the Cowichan Valley Regional District.
+Chemainus River PP is near Duncan.
+The Cowichan Valley Regional District cooperatively manages this 119-hectare park.
 The Chemainus River is a popular spot for anglers trying to catch steelhead in the spring and summer.
 Undeveloped trails follow the river and lead to various swimming holes.

-Clayoquot Arm PP: Located on the west coast, this 3,491-hectare park encompasses the lower Clayoquot River, Clayoquot Lake and the forested slopes of the Clayoquot Arm of Kennedy Lake.
+Clayoquot Arm PP is a 3,491-hectare park found on the west coast.
+The area encompasses the lower Clayoquot River, Clayoquot Lake and the forested slopes of the Clayoquot Arm of Kennedy Lake.
 You’ll find old-growth forests, remote and secluded sandy beaches and uninhabited islets.

-Clayoquot Plateau PP: This extremely remote and rugged 3,155-hectare park on the west coast is a high-elevation plateau with old-growth forests, karst, and several small lakes.
+Clayoquot Plateau PP is an extremely remote and rugged 3,155-hectare park on the west coast.
+It’s a high-elevation plateau with old-growth forests, karst, and several small lakes.

-Claud Elliott Creek ER, this 231-hectare ecological reserve near Claud Elliot Lake (mentioned below) is a critical habitat for wintering deer and Roosevelt elk.
+Claud Elliott Creek ER is a 231-hectare ecological reserve near Claud Elliot Lake (mentioned below).
+It’s a critical habitat for wintering deer and Roosevelt elk.

-Collinson Point PP: Located on Galiano Island, this 24-hectare park is essentially the shoreline of Mount Galiano and protects marine life near Active Pass.
+Collinson Point PP is on Galiano Island.
+This 24-hectare park is essentially the shoreline of Mount Galiano and protects marine life near Active Pass.
 The point has trail access and is favourited for the great views and opportunities to see ocean wildlife.

 Marine Parks

-Catala Island PMP: This 955-hectare park encompasses numerous reefs, islets and marine ecosystems, as well as a lake, bog area and rugged shoreline.
+Catala Island PMP is a large 955-hectare park.
+It encompasses numerous reefs, islets and marine ecosystems, a lake, a bog area and a rugged shoreline.
 Sea kayaking, boating and wilderness camping are the main attractions for visitors.
 Catala Island is located in Esperanza Inlet on the northwest coast of Vancouver Island, between Nootka Sound and Kyuquot Sound.

-Checleset Bay ER: Located southeast of Brooks Peninsula (listed below), this 34,650-hectare ecological reserve protects a marine ecosystem that provides habitat for sea otters and the northern sea lion.
+Checleset Bay ER is found southeast of Brooks Peninsula (listed below).
+This 34,650-hectare ecological reserve protects a marine ecosystem, providing habitat for sea otters and the northern sea lion.
 The northern boundary includes 40 km of Vancouver Island shoreline.

-Cormorant Channel PMP: Located just north of Telegraph Cove, this 775-hectare marine park is a series of undeveloped islands popular with sea kayakers.
+Cormorant Channel PMP is located just north of Telegraph Cove.
+This 775-hectare marine park is a series of undeveloped islands popular with sea kayakers.

 Elk Falls Suspension Bridge in Campbell River.
 Vancouver Island View